 Why is it so hard to predict and detect stroke?

-Available retroactive data has of course given physicians and neurologists cues about which patients might be more at risk for stroke, however, actually moving to the diagnosis stage largely occurs while a stroke is happening.
-Current stroke response procedures therefore often involve on-the-spot testing with EMS professionals or paramedics who may check for physical stroke predictors like facial weakness or slurring of speech by asking patients to smile, or by running them through a set of simple questions.
+Available retroactive data has, of course, given physicians and neurologists cues about which patients might be more at risk for stroke.
+However, actually moving to the diagnosis stage largely occurs while a stroke is happening.
+Therefore, current stroke response procedures often involve on-the-spot testing with EMS professionals or paramedics who may check for physical stroke predictors like facial weakness or slurring of speech by asking patients to smile or by running them through a set of simple questions.

-To some, these physical measures may seem quite latent–especially since EMS first-responders have been found to offer a highly sensitive diagnosis of acute stroke patients.
-Yet a continuing gap in the efficiency of prehospital stroke diagnosis (in a similar study correctly identifying stroke only 52% of the time, with paramedics identifying at 72%) disproves that confidence and often results in the delay of critical patient care.
+To some, these physical measures may seem quite latent–especially since EMS first-responders have been found to offer a compassionate diagnosis of acute stroke patients.
+Yet a continuing gap in the efficiency of prehospital stroke diagnosis (in a similar study, correctly identifying stroke only 52% of the time, with paramedics identifying at 72%) disproves that confidence and often results in delay critical patient care.